SyedaNadia/gold-price-chart-widget/readme.txt

  - Updated every minute
  - Live price performance
  - Choose between 119 currencies
+ - translated in 5 languages, English, Spanish, French, German and Italian
  - Customize width and height
  - Easy to customize with CSS
- - Works in all major browsers - I9+, Opera, Safari, Firefox, Chrome = Demo =
+ - Works in all major browsers - I9+, Opera, Safari, Firefox, Chrome

+= Demo =
- - Click this link for a demo https://www.goldbroker.com/en/gold-spot-price-widget
+ - Click this link for a demo https://www.goldbroker.com/gold-spot-price-widget